-Unleashed Technologies is the leading web development and design firm in the Washington, D.C.-Baltimore area according to Clutch.
+Unleashed is the leading web development and design firm in the Washington, D.C.-Baltimore area according to Clutch.
 We can only earn that recognition by having some awesome designers on our team.
 This month the Unleashed Spotlight is on Kayla Sears, one of our talented and creative designers.

 1. As a graphic designer, where do you find the most inspiration?
 Is there a specific brand or company you admire?

 I normally find inspiration in everyday items.
 It could be the texture of clothing, which then creates a sample hero texture.
 It could also be the coloring of buildings in a city that will be the start of a company's brand colors.
 For inspiration, Toby NG Design does some creative print and packaging work that I really admire.

 2. What is your favorite design software?
 Why?

 It really depends on what needs to get done, but XD is nice to use for interactive design and I think it helps tell more of a story when the work is prototyped and After Effects can be fun to bring life to a design.